-Scientific research into Geranium essential oil is limited and centres mainly around skin care, hormonal management within menstruation and as an anti-fungal.
+Scientific research into Geranium essential oil is limited and centers mainly around skin care, hormonal management within menstruation and as an anti-fungal.

 As with its ancient use, Geranium is supposedly an excellent stress reliever.
-Now I know that this is obviously something that you must use and test to see if it works for you but I was more worried about the aroma in the ole diffuser.
+Now I know that this is obviously something that you must use and test to see if it works for you.
+But I was more worried about the aroma in the oil diffuser.
 So I put some in it and turned it on in the office that I write in.

-The aroma is interesting out of the bottle as I have already said and whilst I don’t love it I can certainly see where it could be good for stress and calming.
-It is not a strong aroma and absolutely at the extreme bottom of the non-manly scent scale but it sort of grows on you.
+The aroma is interesting out of the bottle.
+Whilst I don’t love it, I can certainly see where it could be good for stress and calming.
+It is not a strong aroma and absolutely at the extreme bottom of the non-manly scent scale, but it sort of grows on you.
 So I tested it with some other calmers…

-I won’t bore you with all of the testing but I can tell you what really hits the spot – and I may be biased here – but good old Northern Lights Black Spruce – a soothing, calming match if ever I saw one.
+I won’t bore you with all of the testing but I can tell you what really hits the spot.
+I may be biased here, but good old Northern Lights Black Spruce, a soothing, calming match if ever I saw one.
 Who’d have thought that the manliest and unmanliest oils on the planet would mix so well.
 So, to mix Paul’s calmer recipe: